AltairPhinArev/java-filmorate/README.md

 # Filmorate
-Template repository for Filmorate project.

-The backend of a social network that will help you choose a movie based on what movies you and your friends are watching and what ratings you give them
+The backend-Application of a social network that will help you choose a movie based on what movies you and your friends are watching and what ratings you give them

 Technologies used: